The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

 Key points:

-Shows how to record video and audio using the MediaRecorder API.
+Shows how to record video and audio using the MediaRecorder interface of the MediaStream Recording API.

 <video id="preview" autoplay playsinline width="320" height="240"></video>